Wandering Star II

 DSCF4722wtmk

-Tel Ka Marina, Middelfart - the harbourmaster, tourist information and library building
+Tel Ka Marina Middelfart - the harbourmaster, tourist info and library building

 DSCF4728wtmk